Blog Post

 5. The Forever Transaction by Robbie Kellman Baxter

 “I loved this book because it dives into how providing long-term value for your customers can result in long-term loyalty for your business.
 As the author says, ‘To earn a forever transaction you must offer a forever promise in return.’
-Anyone in marketing can benefit from reading this book.”
+Anyone in marketing should read this book.”

 - Colleen Koslosky, Education and Community Manager